agenticaiau/roo-custom-agents-rules-generator/.roo/templates/template-story.md

 - ....
 - AiAgent: Grid implementation complete, proceeding with piece placement
 - BMad: Why did you delete all of the files I asked you to move and move all the files I asked you to delete!!!
 Bad Agent
-- AiAgent: 1000 pardons master BMad I will correct that now <deletes entire project and uninstalls cursor from machine>
+- AiAgent: 1000 pardons master BMad I will correct that now <deletes entire project and uninstalls roo from machine>
 - BMad: Noooooooo!!!!!!!!!!!!!
   </example>